 If you’re after hills, off-road paths and a real workout, the Kidman Trail is for you.
 Trails through Willunga, Echunga, Nairne, Mt Crawford, Stockwell and Nuriootpa feature overlays of the Heysen, Mawson, Lavender Federation and Battunga Trails.
 Our hot tip?
 Travel light and take a few spare tubes; this trail is for the mountain bikes!

 Where to find it: See the Trails SA map.

-Want to join the fun?
-You can easily hire a bike or see below for cycling tours in South Australia.
+Want to join the fun but with a guide?
+You can easily hire a bike and start cycling your way through South Australia.